zyusuf88/nodestat-user-manager/readme.md

 #  NodeStat User Manager

 **NodeStat User Manager** is a lightweight Node.js application for managing users and checking server status in real-time.
-It features a simple HTML frontend, REST API backend, and a MySQL database, all fully containerized with Docker.
+It features a simple HTML frontend, REST API backend, and a MySQL database, all fully containerised with Docker.
 Infrastructure is provisioned using Terraform and deployed to AWS ECS, with optional database seeding using Lambda or ECS tasks.

 ![Image](https://github.com/user-attachments/assets/b08b4b82-2170-4f52-bfd6-011210ba5870)